NYC, San Francisco and other US cities capping LGBTQ+ Pride month with a mix of party and protest

-NEW YORK — (AP) — The monthlong celebration of LGBTQ+ Pride reaches its rainbow-laden crescendo as New York and other major cities around the world host major parades and marches on Sunday.
+NEW YORK — (AP) — The monthlong celebration of LGBTQ+ Pride reached its rainbow-laden crescendo as New York and other major cities around the world hosted parades and marches on Sunday.

-The festivities in Manhattan, home to the nation’s oldest and largest Pride celebration, kick off with a march down Fifth Avenue featuring more than 700 participating groups and expected huge crowds.
+Pride celebrations are typically a daylong mix of jubilant street parties and political protest, but this year’s iterations took a more defiant stance as Republicans, led by President Donald Trump, have sought to roll back LGBTQ+ friendly policies.

+The theme of the festivities in Manhattan was, appropriately, “Rise Up: Pride in Protest.”
+San Francisco’s Pride theme was “Queer Joy is Resistance” while Seattle was simply “Louder.”

+The site is now a national monument.
+The first pride march was held in New York City in 1970 to commemorate the one-year anniversary of the Stonewall uprising.

-In San Francisco, marchers in another of the world’s largest Pride events will head down the city’s central Market Street, reaching concert stages set up at the Civic Center Plaza.
-San Francisco’s mammoth City Hall is also among the venues hosting a post-march party.
+Later Sunday, marchers in San Francisco, host to another of the world’s largest Pride events, will head down the California city’s central Market Street, to concert stages set up at the Civic Center Plaza.
+San Francisco’s mammoth City Hall is among the venues hosting a post-march party.

 Several global cities including Tokyo, Paris and Sao Paulo, held their events earlier this month while others come later in the year, including London in July and Rio de Janeiro in November.